Dearborn, Michigan Therapists

 Mental Health Resources

 Michigan House Speaker, Representative Tom Leonard, has made mental health issues a priority for the state legislature.
-A task force on mental health was convened in July of 2017, to examine the needs of Michigan residents, the resources available to them, and the barriers to access that may prevent people from getting the treatment they need.
+A task force on mental health was convened in July 2017, to examine the needs of Michigan residents, the resources available to them, and the barriers to access that may prevent people from getting the treatment they need.

 A lack of treatment facilities has put significant pressure on hospital emergency departments.
 In 2016, Michigan hospitals recorded 52,671 emergency visits for mental health issues.
 As in many places, the ratio of mental health providers to residents in Michigan is approximately 1:9,000, putting access out of reach for many people.